-In 2019, tuition for full-time students at National Paralegal College was $7,800 a year.
-On average, college tuition rises about 3 percent a year.
+In 2021, tuition for full-time students at National Paralegal College was $7,800 a year.

-National Paralegal College is a private institution, so it has the same tuition for residents of Arizona as it does for residents from other states.
+National Paralegal College is a private institution, so it has the same tuition for residents of Arizona as it does for students who live in other states.

 Tuition at National Paralegal College is the same for all students.

 Students from outside of the U.S. usually do not qualify for for federal financial aid, but may qualify for private or school-specific aid and scholarships.

 In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at National Paralegal College.